A Bullet for the General: Production

 The screenplay and story for A Bullet for the General is credited to Salvatore Laurani while Franco Solinas is credited with the adaptation and dialogue.
 Film historian Howard Hughes noted that A Bullet for the General was the first Italian Western to seriously deal with the Mexican revolution and credited Solinas with the political aspects on the film.
 Solinas was a Marxist writer best known in film for his screenplays for Salvatore Giuliano and The Battle of Algiers.

 A Bullet for the General was directed by Damiano Damiani and shot in Almería between July and August 1966.
 Damiani had originally wanted to shoot the film in Mexico which proved to be impossible.

 Release

-A Bullet for the General was released in Italy in December 2, 1966.
+A Bullet for the General was released in Italy on December 2, 1966.

 Reception

 In a contemporary review, the Monthly Film Bulletin declared the film to be "a lively sortie into the Mexican Revolution with a good deal of boisterous action and a spirited performance from Gian Maria Volonte".
 The review noted the running time cut from 135 minutes to 77 minutes, stating "substantial pruning unfortunately plays havoc with the continuity (a character who was clearly of some importance in the original is here reduced to a few marginal references)."

 Damiano's film has been called a "serious statement about the Mexican Revolution" and has been recognised as an accomplished blend of "tension, action, politics and history".